2024 INCITE Call for Proposals

 NOTE: You may apply for a startup account at one of the centers to conduct performance studies.
 Director’s Discretion applications are available at

 - Developmental Work: For the computational approach above, describe what, if any, development work has been carried out to-date, especially on the architecture of the requested resource.
 Describe what development work will be executed during the proposed INCITE campaign and when it will be executed.
 Provide an estimate of the computational resources required for this work.
-If applicable, identify the milestones and production activities in Section 2.3.i that are dependent on the developmental work and provide a plan for validating this developmental work.
+If applicable, identify the milestones and production activities in the primary milestone tables that are dependent on the developmental work and provide a plan for validating this developmental work.

 - Personnel Justification and Management Plan: A personnel justification and management plan must be included in the proposal.
 This section is typically 1 to 2 pages, but may be longer for community proposals.
 (Does not count toward the 15-page Project Narrative limit).